nitishvu/angular2-login-seed/README.md

  - Create OAuth appliations with Google and Twitter.
 You can follow my [guide here](https://chinocode.com/Registering-An-OAuth-App/)
  - Input the application credentials in the `config/default.json` configuration file
  - Create a local or production database in which the application will store the `users`.
- - Execute the contents of `angular2-login-seed.sql` on the database to create a useres table with proper fields
+ - Execute the contents of `angular2-login-seed.sql` on the database to create a users table with proper fields
  - Fill out `config/default.json`, `config/production.json`, or both with db credentials to that `Sequelize` knows how to connect when you're in development or production mode
  - Change the production OAuth callbacks found in `config/production.json`